Leutnant Edmund.

 Bunker under construction.

-German Army map of he area showing StP Colleville with Wn62.
+German Army map of the area showing StP Colleville.
+Combined Wn62a (became 63 Hq) & Wn61 with Wn62.

 Wn62 Colleville-sur-Mer, (Omaha Beach)